 Members of the Conservative People´s Party (28-10-2019): 10.842

-The Conservative People’s Party was founded on the 22nd of February 1916 by members of the political left-wing parties Højre, De Frikonservative and Venstre.
+The Conservative People’s Party was founded on the 22nd of February 1916 by members of the political right-wing parties Højre, De Frikonservative and Venstre.
 The idea at the time was to establish a more modern conservative party with a strong social profile and appeal to what was considered the middleclass in Denmark.
 The Conservative People’s Party’s vote share was 18,3% in the 1918 general election.

 During the Second World War, The Conservative People’s Party supported the Danish resistance movement that fought to liberate Denmark from the Nazi occupation.
 Party leader Mr Christmas Møller encouraged young men to join the resistance movement from his temporary residence in London.
 The Conservative People’s Party was one of the most outspoken critical voices during the war.